-So, we’ve discovered turntables aren’t just for DJ’s – train operators use them too, not to spin records, but to rotate train engines from one direction to another.
+So, at the Scranton Train Museum we’ve discovered that turntables aren’t just for DJ’s – train operators use them too, not to spin records, but to rotate train engines from one direction to another.
 Of course train turntables are of a totally different design and scale to the music variety but they do share the concept of rotation.
 (As well as the fate of falling from mainstream to specialist use.)

-The train turntable is quite a fascinating contraption and even me, a girl, got excited to see one in action.
+The locomotive turntable is quite a fascinating contraption and even me, a girl, got excited to see one in action.

 No Going Back For Steam Trains

 Let’s set the scene.
-It was blistering hot and we were in Scranton, Pennsylvania, strolling around Steamtown, a locomotive and train museum.
+It was blistering hot and we were in Scranton, Pennsylvania, strolling around the Steamtown National Historic Site, a locomotive and train museum.
 Steamtown has a large collection of steam locomotives, freight and passenger cars, which are used to tell the history of the USA’s railroads and their importance in the country’s development.

-When diesel locomotives came on the scene with reverse capabilities, steam trains and turntables were slowly phased out and eventually rendered obsolete.
-Except, of course, a certain few that have been restored for museums like Steamtown.
+When diesel locomotives came on the scene with reverse capabilities, the steam train and roundhouse turntable were slowly phased out and eventually rendered obsolete.
+Except, of course, a certain few that have been restored for museums like the Steamtown National Park.

-We luckily timed our visit for a turntable demonstration and watched a diesel train (which could easily be a friend of ‘Thomas the Tank Engine’) be spun 45 degrees onto the complex’s rail tracks ready for a day’s excursion.
+We luckily timed our visit for a train turntable demonstration and watched a diesel train (which could easily be a friend of ‘Thomas the Tank Engine’) be spun 45 degrees onto the complex’s rail tracks ready for one of the Scranton Steamtown train rides.
 The whole process took all of ten minutes.
 A pretty neat trick.

-The Stream Train Era That Made America Great
+It Was The Stream Train What Made America Great